hetula/myconfigurations/README.md

-# myconfigurations
+# Linux and IDE Configs
-Linux and IDE configs
+Common repo for my configurations